Everything you need to know about cooking tofu

 - Sprinkle 2-3 TBL of corn starch and gently mix until you don’t see the corn starch

-- cover the bottom of skillet or non-stick pan with small layer of oil and heat to medium heat
+- Cover the bottom of skillet or non-stick pan with small layer of oil and heat to medium heat

-- once pan is heated, add your tofu
+- Once pan is heated, add your tofu

-- let EACH SIDE cook for 1-3 minutes, or until golden brown, DON’T MOVE OR TOUCH IT UNTIL EACH SIDE IS BROWN AND THE PAN ‘RELEASES’ THE TOFU.
+- Let EACH SIDE cook for 1-3 minutes, or until golden brown, DON’T MOVE OR TOUCH IT UNTIL EACH SIDE IS BROWN AND THE PAN ‘RELEASES’ THE TOFU.

 - The secret to getting perfectly crispy, golden brown tofu is to not touch it until each side is cooked.